EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Installing-and-configuring-a-fail-over-cluster.md

     Note: On VN1-SRV5, the file server role was installed in a previous lab already.

-1. [Configure the File Server role on the failover cluster](#task-2-configure-the-file-server-role-on-the-failover-cluster) with the name VN1-CLST1-FS and the IP address 10.1.1.35 using the 10 GB disk
+1. [Configure the File Server role on the failover cluster](#task-2-configure-the-file-server-role-on-the-failover-cluster) with the name VN1-CLST1-FS and the IP address 10.1.1.35 using the 100 MB disk
-1. Configure a file share

 ### Task 1: Install the File Server role